Skip to main content

 With the majority of weekend cruises departing from Florida and Los Angeles, many passengers will need to arrange transportation to the embarkation port.

 Guests who live further away will need to fly.
 Airfare prices can vary based on the time of booking, departure city, date, and airline.
-Airlines tend to hike prices around holidays, so expect to pay more if you're cruise is over a long weekend or winter holiday such as Thanksgiving, Christmas, or New Year's.
+Airlines tend to hike prices around holidays, so expect to pay more if your cruise is over a long weekend or winter holiday such as Thanksgiving, Christmas, or New Year's.

 Read more: 12 Surprising Things That Aren’t Included in Your Cruise Fare